QGI Launches the Deterministic AI Stack: Five Products for Regulated Decisions

 - L1 Q-PrimeFoundation · Encoding

-Quantum-structured embedding model.
+Quantum embeddings.
 The first commercial quantum-structured embedding model.
-Encodes enterprise data into a quantum hypergraph that preserves polarity, scope, conditions, and cross-rule dependencies.
-Runs without quantum computers.
+Encodes enterprise data into a hypergraph that preserves polarity, scope, and cross-rule dependencies.
+Runs on NVIDIA CUDA-Q — no QPU required.

 - L2 QAG EnginePlatform · Reasoning

-4M-context composite model architecture.
-A composite architecture of specialized small models that compose into a 4M-token working context for regulated generation.
-Designed to replace general-purpose LLMs inside the QAG Engine where domain precision beats raw scale.
+4M-context composite model.
+Specialized small models that compose into a 4M-token working context for regulated generation.
+Replaces general-purpose LLMs inside QAG where domain precision beats raw scale.

 - Platform · Memory

-Time-aware graph memory for QAG.
-A time-aware graph memory substrate for QAG agents.
-Preserves the provenance and temporal structure of every fact, decision, and revision, so reasoning stays consistent across sessions, audits, and regulatory replays.
+Time-aware graph memory.
+Graph memory for QAG agents.
+Preserves provenance and temporal structure of every fact and revision, so reasoning stays consistent across sessions and audits.

 - Runtime · Orchestration